Interventional Pain Management

 If you have pain and have already explored traditional pain therapies such as physical therapy, OTC drugs and opiates; a noninvasive interventional procedure may be an alternative to live a good quality of life free from constant, intractable pain.

-Interventional pain management is a discipline in pain management that is used to relieve patients from their pain.
+Interventional pain management is a discipline in pain management used to help patients relieve their pain.
 The specialized pain doctors go beyond medication to help patients deal with pain.
-They use a vast array of therapies to diagnose, reduce, and if possible, completely relieve a person’s pain.
+Specifically, they use a vast array of therapies to diagnose, reduce, and if possible, completely relieve a person’s pain.
 The ultimate goal of this therapy is to assist patients in getting back to their normal active lives as quickly as possible.

 - Epidural steroid injections